SGC Convocation & Lunch - 28th April 2022

-As with other Masonic Degrees, the ritual takes the form of allegory but the Holy Royal Arch is concerned with encouraging the spiritual aspects of life without compromising or encroaching on an individual's belief or religion.
+As with other Masonic Degrees, the ritual takes the form of allegory, but the Holy Royal Arch is concerned with encouraging the spiritual aspects of life without compromising or encroaching on an individual's belief or religion.

 The ceremony in the Holy Royal Arch is colourful, thought provoking and uplifting.
-It is based on the legend of the rebuilding of King Solomon's Temple and invokes simultaneously sensations of humility and our dependence on our unseen Creator.
+It is based on the legend of the rebuilding of King Solomon's Temple and invokes simultaneously, sensations of humility and our dependence on our unseen Creator.

 We meet in Chapters and our meetings are known as Convocations.
 Members are known as Companions.
 As with Craft Masonry, each Chapter is organised individually and is normally attached to a Craft Lodge.

-Whilst the Holy Royal Arch is similar in some respects to Craft Masonry, it is different in many aspects and, indeed, it is most interesting in its differences.
+Whilst the Holy Royal Arch in some respects resembles Craft Masonry, it is different in many aspects and, indeed, it is most interesting in its differences.
 For example we wear an apron but of a different design and colours, crimson and dark blue, together with a sash and a jewel.
 The jewel should be worn by Companions at Craft Meetings to emphasise the connection between the Craft and the Holy Royal Arch.
 We have three Principals who preside over the Chapter.
 They, and other Officers, are changed annually at the Installation Convocation.

 There is a Holy Royal Arch Representative in each Craft Lodge in Berkshire who is there to give guidance and provide Master Masons with information on the Holy Royal Arch.

-Having decided to join the Holy Royal Arch you will need to complete Registration forms from both Supreme Grand Chapter and the Province.
+Should you decide to join the Holy Royal Arch you will need to complete Registration forms from both Supreme Grand Chapter and the Province.
 These Forms can be obtained from the RA Representative or the Chapter Scribe Ezra.
 You will need a Proposer and Seconder from the Chapter you wish to join.
 Details of your profession, date of raising and your Grand Lodge Certificate number will also be required.
 Clearance Certificates will be required from each Lodge of which you are, or have been, a subscribing member.